raspberrypilearning/Year8-RelevanceTraining-Part1-GBICi4/en/step_2.md

 --- /task ---

-Click the green button (below right) to go to the next step in this session.
+Click the green button (below right) to go to the next step in Part 1.

-You can go back to the [list of contents for this session (Session 1) here](https://projects.raspberrypi.org/en/projects/Year8-RelevanceTraining-Part1-GBICi4).
+You can go back to the [list of contents for this part (Part 1) here](https://projects.raspberrypi.org/en/projects/Year8-RelevanceTraining-Part1-GBICi4).
-You can access the [menu for Sessions 1, 2, and 3 here](https://projects.raspberrypi.org/en/pathways/year8-relevancetraining-gbici4).
+You can access the [menu for Parts 1, 2, and 3 here](https://projects.raspberrypi.org/en/pathways/year8-relevancetraining-gbici4).